In a new podcast, Bogdanovich tries to make sense of it all

 He also plans to do some audiobooks based on his actor and director books and is looking forward to doing the impressions.
 And he even has a few tapes of his talks with Hitchcock and Hawks that he’d like to release in some format.

-If there are any regrets, it might be that for as long as he was a public figure, his personal life was public too, from his affair with Cybill Shepard during his marriage to Polly Platt, to his relationship with Playboy magazine model Dorothy Stratten, who was murdered in 1980, and subsequent marriage almost a decade later to her younger sister Louise.
+If there are any regrets, it might be that for as long as he was a public figure, his personal life was public too, from his affair with Cybill Shepherd during his marriage to Polly Platt, to his relationship with Playboy magazine model Dorothy Stratten, who was murdered in 1980, and subsequent marriage almost a decade later to her younger sister Louise.

 “The whole thing about my personal life got in the way of people’s understanding of the movies,” Bogdanovich said.
 “That’s something that has plagued me since the first couple of pictures.”